Hands-On Large Language Models

 How long does Hands-On Large Language Models take?

-Expect roughly ~425 pages.
+Expect roughly 12 chapters with matching Colab notebooks; ~20-30 hours to work through.
 Most learners work through it at their own pace.

 What will I learn from Hands-On Large Language Models?